 The Colorado Rockies is one of the most famous and iconic sections of the Rocky Mountains.
 Colorado is home to the greatest concentration of high peaks in the lower 48 states, with hundreds of mountains standing over 13,000 and 14,000 feet tall.
 The region is characterized by dense pine forests and rocky alpine ecosystems.
 Students on a COBS expedition will enjoy clear blue glacial lakes, fields of wildflowers, waterfalls, and striking rock formations.
 Many students will also get the opportunity to attempt to summit a mountain peak.
 If they are observant, students can spot wildlife like elk, mountain goats, moose, marmots, pikas and eagles.
 These regions are the ancestral lands of the Ute, Cheyenne, Arapaho, Sioux, Eastern Shoshone, Jicarilla Apache, and

 The Sawatch Range is a large, high section of the Rocky Mountains in central Colorado.
-This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher that 14,000 feet including Mount Elbert, which is the highest peak in the Rockies at 14,440 feet.
-Sawatch comes from a Ute word meaning sand dune as some of the peaks have a sandy color after the spring snows melt.
-These peaks are high enough that snow typically lasts into late July and some years may last year round.
+This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher than 14,000 feet, including Mount Elbert, the highest peak in the Rockies at 14,440 feet.
+The word Sawatch comes from a Ute word meaning sand dune as some of the peaks have a sandy color after the spring snows melt.
+These peaks are high enough that snow typically lasts into late July and some years may last year-round.